 Bringing Water for your Pooch

 Knowing how much water to bring for your dog on a hike is vital – and depends on several factors.
 First of all, the breed of your dog and his size can impact how much water he needs compared to dogs of other breeds and sizes.
-Also, the weather conditions of the day will affect him just as they may impact your intake of water.
+Also, the weather conditions of the day will affect him just as they can impact your intake of water.

 How long you plan to be on the trail is, of course, another critical thing to consider when packing.
 Collapsible water bowls are a great way to encourage your dog to drink.
 You’ll want to give him a little throughout the day to avoid over-hydrating or him drinking so fast he gets nauseated.
-This will also keep him from finding puddles of water that he encounters along the trail and that may not be clean.
+This will also keep him from finding puddles of water that he encounters along the trail and that are likely not be clean.

 Other animals on trails could include large animals like bears or cougars, but realistically many others can be just as dangerous.
-There may be venomous snakes or even coyotes.
+There could be venomous snakes or even coyotes.
 There are also other domestic dogs who may pick a fight.
 Even small animals such as raccoons could be seen in the daylight, a sign of rabidness.
 You’ll have to be alert to keep your dog safe from sudden surprises.

 Snow and ice can cause problems if it builds up in a dog’s paws.
 If the weather is excessively wet or cold, you may have to monitor how your dog is getting along without a chance for a break in some shelter.

 Heat is also dangerous, so be sure to not over-exercise your dog – especially in direct sun or without enough water.
 And, of course, if the weather is dangerous to people, it could be dangerous to dogs.
-You’ll have to take special precaution that your dog stays safe and not startled if lightning strikes or if a sudden threat like a tornado or dust storm surprises you nearby.
+You’ll have to take special precautions that your dog stays safe and not startled if lightning strikes or if a sudden threat like a tornado or dust storm surprises you nearby.

 Dogs and people alike can over-exercise or overexert themselves.
 It’s important to make sure you’re both well-fed, have sufficient water, aren’t in the sun for too long at a time, and get the breaks you need.
-Dogs may push themselves too far to stay with you and please you, so be aware of how your dog is feeling.
+Dogs will often push themselves too far to stay with you and please you, so be aware of how your dog is feeling.
 If any injury occurs, you’ll need to be careful in how you proceed.

 How good is your dog at swimming?
-You should be wary of any large bodies of water, including lakes but also streams that may be deep in places or which may flow very quickly.
+You should be wary of any large bodies of water, including lakes but also streams that are deep in places or which may flow very quickly.
 A dog could choose to swim on a beach but experience strong undercurrents.
 You don’t want to be in a situation where you risk yourself trying to get your dog out of deep water.
 Also, Giardia poses a threat to dogs that get into contaminated water supplies.
 It may take weeks for the symptoms to appear so that you realize your dog has been in contact with the parasite.